railsbridge-montreal/curriculum/views/pre_workshop.markdown

 ### Students of the advanced class

 We assume you've already made at least one Rails app in the past.
 If you already have a working Rails setup on your laptop, you do not need to do this.
-To check if you have a working Rails setup, try creating a new Rails project and running it with `rails server`.
-If this works, you're in the clear.
+To check if you have a working Rails setup, try [creating a new Rails project](/curriculum/getting_started) and running it with `rails server`.
+If you can see your newly created app in the browser, you're in the clear.

 ## OS X 10.6 and above: